 Bookkeeping isn’t glamorous, but it’s the foundation everything else is built on.
 Tax planning, financial reporting, loan applications, and valuations all depend on clean books.

-What Good Bookkeeping Looks Like
+What Does Good Bookkeeping Look Like for a NJ Small Business?

 Every transaction categorized correctly, bank and credit card accounts reconciled monthly, financial statements accurate and available within days of month-end, and a clear audit trail for every entry.